 So where are the actors and actresses when a movie's posters are first released?
 Usually they are scattered all over the country, if not the world, because filming has long been completed and the movie is in post-production or "in the can" awaiting release.
 The actors are on to their next project or filming their TV show or relaxing at home.
 They aren't hanging out together somewhere, conveniently waiting to be approached by autograph dealers with posters.

 What about conventions like San Diego Comic-Con, the biggest pop culture event in the world?
-Well, I haven't missed a Comic-Con in about 15 years.
+Well, I attended Comic-Con for 20 straight years.
 I've attended more movie signings than I can remember, as in several dozen.
 And guess what -- entire movie casts almost NEVER show up together.
 Usually it's just one or two of the biggest stars and maybe the director, not entire casts.

 What about red carpet premieres in Hollywood?
 Some are accessible, some are not, but even there, some or even most of the cast may attend.
 Rarely all.
 And only some of the actors will take the trouble to walk over and sign on the red carpet.
 At the 2011 Ides of March premiere I attended in Hollywood, the only main star who signed was George Clooney, and not everyone there even got him.